jasonpaulso/VectorCode/docs/cli.md

 `project_root/.vectorcode/config.json` when you run `vectorcode init`.
 When a project-local config file is present, the global configuration file is ignored to avoid confusion.

+The same logics apply to [file specs](#file-specs), which tells VectorCode what file it should (or shouldn't) vectorise.
+If you created a file spec `~/.config/vectorcode/vectorcode.include` or `~/.config/vectorcode/vectorcode.exclude`, they will be copied to the project-local config directory (`project_root/.vectorcode`).
+They also serve as the fallback value if no project-local specs are present.

 If you skip `vectorcode init`, VectorCode will look for a directory that contains `.git/` subdirectory and use it as the _project root_.
 In this case, the